What to Know About Federal Student Loan Payments if You've Been Affected by COVID-19

 Submitted by Caitlyn Lawson, College Funding Advisor.

-The government is providing several options for Americans with federal student loans debt as a result of the COVID-19 pandemic.
+The US government is providing several options for Americans with federal student loans debt as a result of the COVID-19 pandemic.
 If you’re concerned about how you’re going to make your regular monthly payments, here are some key updates for you to consider.